oconnor663/jacko.io/posts/async_two.md

 ## Pin

 Now that we have some intuition about how `async` functions turn into `Future` structs, we can say a bit more about `Pin`.
-There's a problem that comes up when we use references, iterators, or other forms of borrowing in an `async fn`.
-We won't need to do that in this series, but imagine our `foo` function took a reference internally for some reason:
+It's there to solve a problem that comes up when an `async fn` creates references, iterators, or other forms of borrowing.
+We won't need any of that in this series, but imagine our `foo` function took a reference internally for some reason:

 ```rust
 LINK: Playground playground://async_playground/tokio_ref.rs